Get Started

 Setup the Frontend

-directory called search.js
+directory called page.tsx

 and add the following code: